mtbr29/llamaqwerty-builds-archive/README.md

 [sideleek03588](https://www.youtube.com/channel/UCX0XV_fTQ4FY-Ro1fef-ytQ): 23.40 (Somewhat available)

-For anyone who wants the spreadsheet I document info on https://shorturl.at/sBSno (Do not use for downloading builds, it is outdated and messed up.
+For anyone who wants the spreadsheet I document info on https://shorturl.at/sBSno (Do not use for downloading builds, it is super outdated and messed up.
 Only use it for item IDs, and AES keys)